-Here are three things you could do to best prepare against cognitive bias in your customer conversations.
+Here are four things you could do to best prepare against cognitive bias in your customer conversations.

 - Mind your thoughts - Take literally 90 sec and be aware of your thoughts and how you feel.
 If needed grab a drink, take a walk or watch something funny.
 The state you go into a conversation has a huge impact on the results you could get from that conversation and how well you'll actually pay attention.

 - Prepare in advance to listen objectively - Note down what you want to get from the call but also what impact you want to leave on your customer.
 When you prepare to focus intently on others its more likely to happen.